What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 • Synergy: Particularly effective after sugar exposure

-5. Clove Oil (Best for Pain Management)
+5. Clove Oil (Best for Pain from Swollen Gums)

 • Mechanism: Eugenol blocks voltage-gated sodium channels (natural anesthetic)